UAE: Flu cases on the rise as weather changes; doctors urge residents to get vaccinated

 As more UAE residents return from their vacations, the country is seeing a significant uptick in flu cases.
 “With so many people coming back from different parts of the world, there’s an inevitable exchange of new flu strains, and the frequent gatherings are further accelerating the transmission,” said Dr Geetha.

-For those yet to fall ill, doctors urge taking preventive measures and staying vigilant.
+For those who haven't fallen ill, doctors urge taking preventive measures and staying vigilant.
 “This is the perfect time to get vaccinated if you haven’t already,” said Dr Singh.
 “The flu virus is highly contagious, but with proper care, treatment, and prevention, it can be effectively managed.”

 ALSO READ: